|

 The first time you or I ever heard about "believing in the Lord Jesus

 Christ," it probably entered our minds, "What do you mean believe?"
-And

 so, we need to address that question.
 As we come to the Lord's Table,